-

 Provide information on the team’s past contributions to the training and mentoring of highly qualified personnel (HQP).
 Consult NSERC’s

-For both international and regular-stream LOIs, a letter from your university’s vice-president of research or their representative must be submitted with the LOI confirming the university’s support for your proposal.
+For both international and regular-stream LOIs, a letter from the lead university’s vice-president of research or their representative must be submitted with the LOI confirming the university’s support for your proposal.
 The letter must mention the total number of LOIs the university will be submitting this competition year.
 Do not provide support details, as these will be included in the support letter provided at the application stage.
 The letter is for NSERC administrative purposes only and should not be more than one page.
 The letter must be written on letterhead, signed and sent in a portable document format (PDF).

 Suggest the name and address (mail and email) of six to eight individuals who could provide an independent assessment of your full application.